Fredestroyer007/Project_Euler/README.md

-# Project_Euler
+# Project Euler in Python
-Small repo of all the problems I am solving from the Project Euler in Python
+Small repo of all the problems I am solving from the [Project Euler](https://projecteuler.net/) in Python.